 variantDatadisplays the variant linked to a line of the composition list, packaging list,...

 @beCPG.propValue(entity, "bcpg:legalName")displays the field Legal Name (bcpg:legalName) of the current entity.
+Depending on the case, we use

 Following formula can be combined: